Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links

 As in Figure \ref{augment}(a) and (b), we choose two strands in the projection on the same complementary region and we add a trivial component $J$ so that the resulting projection of $L'' = L' \cup J$ is still alternating.
-In \cite{Aetal17}, it was proved that a link in $S \times I$ that projects to an alternating projection on $S$ such that the closure of each complementary region is a disk must be hyperbolic.
-So the complement of $L''$ in $S' \times I$ is hyperbolic.
+By Theorem \ref{tg}, the complement of $L''$ in $S' \times I$ is hyperbolic.

 Drilling out $J$ raises the volume of $L'$ by some amount $b_n > 0$ which may depend on $n$ and the particular choice of drilling.
 We rearrange the projection as in Figure \ref{augment}(c).
 Then we perform $(1,t_n)$-Dehn filling on $J$, replacing the two original strands with a region of $2 t_n+1$ crossings to create a link $L'''$, as for example appears in Figure \ref{augment}(d).
-The resulting link $L'''$ is alternating, and hence by \cite{Aetal17} is hyperbolic.
-Moreover, its volume is at most $n\text{vol}(L) + b_n$.
-The crossing number of $L'''$ is $nc(L) + 2t_n+ 1$ since a reduced alternating projection in $S \times I$ is known to realize the minimal crossing number (see \cite{AFLT02}).
+The resulting link $L'''$ is alternating, and hence by Theorem \ref{tg} is also hyperbolic.